-PKF Munkebo Vindelev is member firm of the PKF International Limited family of legally independent firms and do not accept any responsibility or liability for the actions or inactions on the part of any other individual member firm or firms.
+PKF Munkebo Eriksen Funch is member firm of PKF Global, the network of member firms of PKF International Limited, each of which is a separate and independent legal entity and does not accept any responsibility or liability for the actions or inactions of any individual member or correspondent firm(s).

-No person should act or rely upon any matter on information contained in or implied in this publication without first obtaining advice from a qualified adviser that relates specifically to their particular circumstances.
+No person should act or rely upon any matter on information contained in or implied in this publication without first obtaining advice from a qualified adviser that relates specifically to their circumstances.